Brooke Hospital for Animals

 Brooke Hospital for Animals is an international animal welfare charity working to improve the lives of working horses, donkeys, mules.

 It is difficult to imagine the working conditions and hardships most draught animals in countries like Egypt and India have to endure.
 In addition to the discomforts caused by their usually meager diets, many animals have to work for long hours in temperatures well over 100 degrees Fahrenheit with little opportunity of water or a rest in the shade.
 The owners of the draught animals are, for the most part, very poor and so have the greatest difficulty in feeding and maintaining their families.
 Their animals are their only means of livelihood and when these become old, lame or involved in an accident, most owners simply cannot afford to replace their animal while it has even the most limited capacity to work.
-The result is that many draught horses, donkeys and mules literally die in the harness.
 This process benefits nobody.
 Impoverished owners have to manage with half a bread winner; the suffering of the animals, working for years with crippling injuries or diseases, cannot even be imagined.

 Brooke Hospital for Animals helps to improve the condition and well-being of these working equines through: